Package Leaflet: Information for the Patient

 1 capsule (50 mg of sulpiride + 5 mg of diazepam) to 4 capsules (200 mg of sulpiride + 20 mg of diazepam) per day.

-Never change the dose that has been prescribed for you.
-If you believe the medication's effect is too strong or too weak, consult your doctor.
+Never change the dose prescribed by your doctor yourself.
+If you think the effect of the medication is too strong or too weak, consult your doctor.

-No individual dose should exceed the indicated limits, and the total daily dose should not either, unless your doctor prescribes a higher dose.
+Each individual dose should not exceed the indicated limits, and the total daily dose should not either, unless your doctor prescribes a higher dose.

-For the treatment of anxiety, the treatment duration will be 8 to 12 weeks, including the gradual withdrawal period.
-For the treatment of insomnia, the treatment duration will be a few days to two weeks, with a maximum duration of four weeks including the gradual withdrawal period.
+For the treatment of anxiety, the duration of treatment will be 8 to 12 weeks, including the gradual withdrawal period.
+For the treatment of insomnia, the duration of treatment will be a few days to two weeks, with a maximum duration of four weeks, including gradual withdrawal.

 To avoid withdrawal symptoms, do not stop taking Ansium abruptly, especially if you have been taking it for a long time.

-Ansium should be taken at least two hours before taking antacids and sucralfate.
+Ansium should be taken at least two hours before antacids and sucralfate.

-In case of overdose, with Sulpiride, muscle spasms of the face, neck, and tongue may appear.
-Some patients may develop parkinsonian manifestations (tremor, rigidity) with vital risk and coma.
+In case of overdose, sulpiride can cause spasms of the muscles of the face, neck, and tongue.
+Some patients may develop parkinsonian manifestations (tremors, rigidity) with vital risk and coma.

-There is no specific antidote for Sulpiride, the treatment is only symptomatic and hemodialysis is partially effective for eliminating the drug.
-In case of overdose, implement the appropriate supportive measures, recommending close monitoring of vital functions and cardiac function control until the patient recovers.
+There is no specific antidote for sulpiride, and treatment is only symptomatic.
+Hemodialysis is partially effective in eliminating the drug.
+In case of overdose, appropriate supportive measures should be initiated, recommending close monitoring of vital functions and cardiac function until the patient recovers.

-In case of severe extrapyramidal symptoms (tremor, increased muscle tone, decreased movement, hypersalivation, etc.), anticholinergic agents should be administered.
+In case of severe extrapyramidal symptoms (tremors, increased muscle tone, decreased movement, hypersalivation, etc.), anticholinergic agents should be administered.

-If you forget to take a dose, do not try to correct it by taking a double dose the next time, but rather continue with the normal dose.
+If you forget to take a dose, you should never try to correct it by taking a double dose the next time, but instead, continue with the normal dose.

-Upon cessation of administration, restlessness, anxiety, insomnia, lack of concentration, headache, and hot flashes may appear.
-It is not generally recommended to stop medication abruptly without gradually reducing the dose, according to the doctor's instructions.
+When stopping the administration, restlessness, anxiety, insomnia, lack of concentration, headache, and hot flashes may appear.
+It is not recommended to interrupt the medication abruptly without gradually reducing the dose, according to the doctor's instructions.

 If you have any other doubts about the use of the medication, ask your doctor or pharmacist.